A Step-by-Step Guide to Filling Out the W-2 Form

 In this field, you check any of the three boxes that are relevant to the employee in question.

-- A “Statutory Employee” is someone who works for your company but doesn’t receive compensation in the form of a regular paycheck — for instance, they work exclusively on commission.
+- For example, a “Statutory Employee” is someone who works for your company but doesn’t receive compensation in the form of a regular paycheck — for instance, they work exclusively on commission.

 - You check “Retirement Plan” if your employees have access to a 401k or 403b at work, which may limit their ability to get tax incentives normally associated with an IRA.